The Power of Walking: How to Lower Your Risk of Heart Disease, Diabetes, Obesity, and Other Chronic Conditions

 Plus, walking boosts serotonin—a brain chemical essential that helps regulate mood and promotes feelings of happiness.

-According to a recent study published in JAMA Psychiatry, adults who do brisk walking for about two and a half hours per week were 25% less likely to experience depression compared to those who just sit around.
+According to a recent study published in JAMA Psychiatry, adults who do brisk walking for about two and a half hours per week were 25% less likely to experience depression38 compared to those who just sit around.

 Supports Healthy Bones